 Introduction

 Oh, Mon Dieu!
 He fell off the roof!
 This is a refrain that has echoed across building and roofing repair sites around the world..
 A worker climbed up a “makeshift scaffold” and fell through good fiber cement board while on the roof (Taffin, Christian, 2011).
 The court wanted to know who was responsible.
 His widow wanted to know who was responsible.
-There were four possibilities, the real estate company who ordered the work to be done, contracting company who was hired to coordinate the repair work, the subcontractor company who was the employer of the dead man or the dead man himself.
-As a company which intended to expand into other countries where business practices should have been expected to be different from the home country and each international/global expansion strategic plan, what differences in the business/cultural/social environment should have been considered?
+There were four possibilities, the real estate company who ordered the work to be done, the contracting company who was hired to coordinate the repair work, the subcontractor company who was the employer of the dead man or the dead man himself.
+SB is a company which intended to expand into other countries where business practices should have been expected to be different from the home country and each international/global expansion strategic plan, what differences in the business/cultural/social environment should have been considered?
 Are there ethical universals that should have been considered as guidelines for best business practices?

 Background